Jill Greenwood: Politics

-A committed socialist and pacifist, Jill was an important early member of the Campaign for Nuclear Disarmanent (CND).
-As a male and prominent politician, her husband Tony was more visible, but Jill was the driving force behind their involvement.
+A committed socialist and pacifist, Greenwood was an important early member of the Campaign for Nuclear Disarmanent (CND).
+As a male and prominent politician, her husband Tony was more visible, but Greenwood was the driving force behind their involvement.

 Overcoming Tony's initial caution, they were both familiar figures at the head of Aldermaston marches in the early 1960s, while their daughter Susanna helped to found CND's youth wing.